brunohaf/yeetcodex/README.md

   <a href="#how-to-use">How To Use</a> •
   <a href="#resources">Resources</a> •
   <a href="#credits">Credits</a> •
-  <a href="#related">Related</a> •
   <a href="#license">License</a>
 </p>

 ## Key Features

-* 📄 Curated learning paths and references for mastering DSA & problem solving
+* Curated learning paths and references for mastering DSA & problem solving
-* 🔗 Covers LeetCode, HackerRank, Beecrowd, Codeforces, and other OJs
-* 🧠 Great reads, guides, and roadmaps for sharpening your approach
+* Great reads, guides, and roadmaps for sharpening your approach
-* 📚 Collections of categorized problems and topic-specific patterns
+* Collections of categorized problems and topic-specific patterns
-* 🧰 Designed for clarity, pragmatism, and long-term learning
+* Designed for clarity, pragmatism, and long-term learning

 ## How To Use